ahudock/firefox-page-title-copy/README.md

 # Tab Title Copy

-Firefox extension that adds a context menu item that copies the active tab title to clipboard
+Firefox extension which adds context menu items to page and tab that copy the active tab title to clipboard.

 Installation:
 1. Browse to [](about:debugging#/runtime/this-firefox)